xtremestuff/protune-transforms/README.md

 #### iPad
 ##### Resolve 18.6.2 and above

-ACES Transforms/IDT folder within DaVinci Resolve App folder structure
+ACES Transforms/IDT/ folder within DaVinci Resolve App folder structure

 If the folders do not exist, they may need to be created manually.

 ##### Older Resolve versions
-Not possible with current release.
+Not possible with older iPad releases.
 Follow instructions to use via [LUT Menu](#usage-in-davinci-ctl-or-via-lut-menu) instead

 #### Linux
 ~/.local/share/DaVinciResolve/ACES Transforms/IDT/